KatieWoe/bbcourts/SQL_TESTING.md

     * Valid userID should return list of matching reviews
     * Invalid userID should throw error
     * Valid userID with no reviews should return nothing

-# Questions to consider (To be removed before submission)
-* What are the constraints for those table fields?
-* What are the relationships between tables?
-* What are the functions that will be created to access the database?
-* What are the tests to make sure those access routines work?
-* Which pages will need to access the database information?
-* What are the tests to make sure the pages access the correct data in the database?